 Remembered for his humor and significant contributions to his country in various areas, Benjamin Franklin is often called "the only President of the United States who was never President of the United States."
 Without Ben Franklin, America would not be the nation that it is today.
 What are the contributions you hope to make to your community, to your school, or to our country?

 WATCH

-Learn More With Liberty: Benjamin Franklin's Inventions
+Learn More With Liberty: Benjamin Franklin's Role in the Declaration of Independence

-Benjamin Franklin - First Grade Benjamin Franklin's Invention Bag
+Benjamin Franklin's Invention Bag

 Objective: Students will learn about Benjamin Franklin's inventions and contributions to science and society.

 Materials Needed: